nodejs/node/doc/api/http2.md

   has been completed.
 * Returns: {undefined}

-Attempts to shutdown this `Http2Session` using HTTP/2 defined procedures.
+Attempts to shut down this `Http2Session` using HTTP/2 defined procedures.
 If specified, the given `callback` function will be invoked once the shutdown process has completed.